 Official Launch of the Biodiversity Project

-Congleton Town Council supported by its green partners, will be launching the Biodiversity Improvement project at Stirling Close on Thursday 6 April, 11am.
-Everybody is welcome to come along to discover more about the issues around biodiversity and actions being taken locally to develop more green sites across Congleton.
+Congleton Town Council supported by its green partners, launched the Biodiversity Improvement project at Stirling Close on Thursday 6 April, 11am.
+Visitors had the opportunity to discover more about the issues around biodiversity and actions being taken locally to develop more green sites across Congleton.

-Staff and volunteers from the project will be on hand with interesting and informative displays, highlighting the town’s commitment and plans to improve biodiversity for both people and wildlife.
-Several groups involved in the project will be there on the day to celebrate the official launch.
-For those wanting to get more involved there will be opportunities to learn about hedge planting, tree planting and maintaining green spaces.
-There will also be lots of practical advice available for residents looking to increase biodiversity in their own gardens.
+Staff and volunteers from the project were on hand with interesting and informative displays, highlighting the town’s commitment and plans to improve biodiversity for both people and wildlife.
+Several groups involved in the project were there on the day to celebrate the official launch.
+For those who wanted to get more involved they could try their hand at hedge planting, tree planting and maintaining green spaces.

 Congleton Town Council’s 30 Biodiversity Sites